aliceblack/CTF-Interlogica/Chapter 1/3 - Whispers of the Past/README.md

 # Whispers of the Past

+Flag is hidden in the blue 0 bit plane.

 Using an online service we were able to solve the challenge.

 Aperi'Solve is a platform which performs layer analysis on image.